 - Hold an inaugural Military Partners Forum in Washington, DC

-- Successfully pitch dozens of stories to national, regional, and local media on the plight of gay military partners and families
+- Successfully pitch story after story to national, regional, and local media on the plight of gay military partners and families

 - Initiate a Military Partner Brunch series in numerous cities around the country to bring together our community for mutual support